Samsung/tizen-docs/docs/application/tizen-studio/index.md

   Configurable SDK in Tizen Studio helps you to develop applications in a customizable Tizen platform environment.

-The Tizen Studio contains many familiar tools from the old Tizen SDK, but with few improvements.
+The Tizen Studio contains many familiar tools from the old Tizen SDK, but with some improvements.
 The following list describes the main changes:

 - Installer and Package Manager